 The DoD CC SRG defines the standards for categorizing DoD information and information systems and breaks them into 4 Impact Levels (DoD ILs):

-- DoD IL 2 - Public or Non-Critical Mission Information - Cloud products or services that have been issued a FedRAMP authorization at the "Moderate Impact Level" are designated DoD IL 2 via reciprocity per DISA Memorandum of Reciprocity for FedRAMP Authorized Moderate Baseline Cloud Service Offerings (CSO) at Impact Level 2 dated August 15, 2019
+- DoD IL 2 - Public or Non-Critical Mission Information - Cloud products or services that have been issued a FedRAMP authorization at the "Moderate Impact Level" are designated DoD IL 2 via reciprocity per DISA Memorandum August 15, 2019: Department of Defense (DoD) Memorandum of Reciprocity for FedRAMP Authorized Moderate Baseline Cloud Service Offerings (CSO) at Impact Level 2 (IL2)

 - DoD IL 4 - Controlled Unclassified Information (CUI) or Non-CUI, Non-Critical Mission Information, Non-National Security Systems

 - DoD IL 5 - Higher Sensitivity Controlled Unclassified Information (CUI), Mission Critical Information, National Security Systems

 - DoD IL 6 - Classified SECRET, National Security Systems

 The categorization is based on classification and the potential impact should the Confidentially, Integrity, or Availability (CIA) of the DoD information or information system be compromised.

 DoD Risk Management Framework

 Department of Defense Instruction (DoDI) 8510.01 Risk Management Framework (RMF), Incorporating Change 3, December 29, 2020 - is the implementing policy for the DoD Risk Management Framework (RMF) establishing associated cybersecurity policy and assigning responsibilities for executing and maintaining the RMF.

 DoDI 8510.01 is consistent with: